 In a football game, the home team, the Mortal Wombats, defeated the Fearless Seagulls by 13 points.
 The total score for both teams was 41.
 What was the final score?

 Now, we can identify the point of intersection.

 To graph the inequalities, begin with the boundary lines.
-The inequality has the boundary line Since the inequality sign is the line should be dashed, and the region below the line is shaded.
+The inequality y<-x+7 has the boundary line y=-x+7.
+Since the inequality is strict, the line should be dashed and, in this case, the shaded region lies below the line.

 The purple region represents the solution set that satisfies both inequalities.
-Since Marco can't buy a negative number of burritos or tacos we're only interested in the positive values of and
+Since Marco can't buy a negative number of burritos or tacos we're only interested in the positive values of b and t.

 The marked points represent minimum and maximum possibilities.